duckcli/DuckCLI/README.md

 # DuckCLI  - Alpha release

-It's main feature is to provide ✨ Network CLI interface ✨ in the Terminal**duck-cli**.
+Its main feature is to provide a CLI interface to run ✨ Network CLI commands ✨ on remote devices via a DuckCLI API backend server.

-You can  locally build and  install **DuckCLI** uisng poerty, and run your program with the `duck-cli` command in your Terminal, and it will provide CLI interface to your network, system and inventory backends.
+You can  locally build and  install **DuckCLI** uisng Poerty, and run your cli commands with the `duck-cli` command in your Terminal, and it will provide CLI interface to your network, system and inventory backends.

-You can also use **DuckCLI** to generate  **duck-cli**  📝.

 ## Usage